trashbirdecology/luisdva.github.io/_posts/2016-07-11-Basic-biodiversity-data-wranging.md

 {% highlight r %}
 # adding a new column with the binomial name, the default separator is a space
 mice$binomial <- paste(mice$Genus,mice$spEpithet)
+# note that the new column gets bound at the end of the table
 {% endhighlight %}